-5. Evaluation
+4. Evaluation

-I. Interactivity (20%): As this course deals with contemporary issues in management decision making, a crucial element of this course is the sharing of ideas and opinions.
+I Interactivity (20%): A crucial element of this course is the sharing of ideas and opinions.
 Since each of us brings a unique background of experiences, much can be learned from class debate and discussion.
-Your interactivity grade will depend on involvement in on-line and in-class discussions / activities, (possibly randomly scheduled) in-class quizzes, and questioning of student presentations.
+However, attendance, while expected, is not the core determiner of this mark.
+Your interactivity grade will be dependent on your involvement in class discussions and activities, questioning of student presentations, attendance, and random (unannounced) in-class or OWL-based quizzes on readings/lecture material (may account for up to 10% of term grade, or half the interactivity portion of your term grade).

-Important Information Re: Absences: All absences will impact your interactivity grade.
-As a rule of thumb, you can expect each absence to subtract 10% of your interactivity grade (roughly 2% of your grade in the course).
-For medical absences, refer to the policy on accommodation for medical illness (https://studentservices.uwo.ca/secure/index.cfm).
+Important Information Re: Absences: All absences will impact your participation grade.
+Any absences that occur during the final three classes, or on student presentation dates, will subtract up to 10% of your interactivity grade each time as class involvement during these presentations is very important.
+For medical absences, refer to the policy on accommodation for medical illness

+(https://studentservices.uwo.ca/secure/index.cfm).
 If you have a valid excuse for an absence you must inform the instructor before the intended date.
 It is the instructor's discretion whether or not to excuse an absence.

-- II.
-Assignments (20%): A combination of assignments will be used as checkpoints for mastery of course material throughout the term.
-Quizzes and assignments will cover all information in the course, including readings, lectures, videos, examples, guest speakers etc. therefore, it is crucial that you take good notes throughout the term.
-Formats may include multiple choice, fill-in-the-blanks, short answer, and/or essay questions. - III.
-Presentation (20%): Students will present on specific cases/issues of interest and lead a discussion on the case/report for the class.
-It is anticipated that students will work in small groups to complete this assignment, potentially at various times during the term.
+II Assignments (20%) Assignments will be used as checkpoints for mastery of course material throughout the term.
+Assignments will cover all information in the course, including readings, lectures, videos, examples, guest speakers etc. therefore, it is crucial that you take good notes throughout the term.
+Formats may include multiple choice, fill-in-the-blanks, short answer, and/or essay questions.

+III Case Study Activity (20%): You will get the chance to analyze a case/report and partake in a activity sharing findings with the class.
+You will work in small groups to complete this assignment.
+The goal of the assignment is to offer an opportunity to practice applying analysis and communication skills as well as to become highly familiar with a particular case/report.
 Additional details will be provided in class.